SwimmingHoles.info logo

 BATHING SUITS Required

 DIRECTIONS From Mountain Home in the north-central part of AR (due north of Little Rock, very near the Missouri border) take RT 62 southwest about 15 miles to Cotter.
-After you come across the bridge into town, follow the signs to the park (turn right), Big Springs Park, it is just to the right and below the bridge, in the middle fo the town of Cotter.
+After you come across the bridge into town, follow the signs to the park (turn right), Big Springs Park, it is just to the right and below the bridge, in the middle of the town of Cotter.

 CONFIDENCE Very confident